 1. This project aims to contribute towards the reduction of maternal and neonatal health through improved access to sustainable and inclusive WASH services both at targeted health facilities and its surrounding communities of Kasungu district in Malawi .

 2. The project believes that improved WASH status both at community and health facility will provide a safer environment for mothers and babies thereby reducing their susceptibility to infections and water related morbidity and mortality.

-Behaviour change Enabling environment and institutional strengthening Health and hygiene International NGO Malawi Other Other funding source or unspecified Political processes and institutional aspects Rural Rural Specific to one or several countries Sub-Saharan Africa Toilets or urinals (user interface)
+Behaviour change Enabling environment and institutional strengthening Health and hygiene International NGO Other funding source or unspecified Political processes and institutional aspects Rural Rural areas Specific to one or several countries Sub-Saharan Africa Toilets or urinals (user interface)